 About the WTA

-The WTA is the global leader in women's professional sport with more than 2,500 players representing 92 nations competing for more than $118 million in prize money at the WTA's 54 events and four Grand Slams in 33 countries.
-Over 5.4 million people attended women's tennis events in 2012 with hundreds of millions more watching on television and digital channels around the world.
+The WTA is the global leader in women's professional sport with more than 2,500 players representing 92 nations competing for a record $118 million in prize money at the WTA's 54 events and four Grand Slams in 33 countries.
+Close to 5.4 million people attended women's tennis events in 2013 with millions more watching on television and digital channels around the world.

-The 2013 WTA competitive season concludes with the TEB BNP Paribas WTA Championships in Istanbul, Turkey, October 22-27, and the Tournament of Champions in Sofia, Bulgaria, October 29-November 3.
-Further information on the WTA can be found on www.wtatennis.com, facebook.com/WTA and twitter.com/WTA.
+The 2014 WTA competitive season concludes with the BNP Paribas WTA Finals Singapore presented by SC Global in Singapore, October 17-26, 2014, and the Garanti Koza Tournament of Champions in Sofia, Bulgaria, October 28-November 2, 2014.
+Further information on the WTA can be found at www.wtatennis.com; facebook.com/WTA and twitter.com/WTA.

 THE WTA STORY